-County Durham gym owner protests against lockdown claiming restrictions led to brother's death
+Gym owner protests against lockdown claiming restrictions led to brother's death

-A GYM owner whose brother died after the first coronavirus lockdown says he is fighting for other people’s freedom.
+A GYM owner whose brother died after the first coronavirus lockdown says he is fighting for the freedom of others.

 Iain Douglas, who lives in Newton Aycliffe, has owned Bodies Gym in Spennymoor since 2017.